Oscar (bull)

 Oscar #16 (d.
-1983) was a ProRodeo Hall of Fame bucking bull.
-The hall of fame inducted Oscar in its 1979 inaugural class of inductees.
-To date, only seven bulls have been inducted, which is the highest honor a bucking bull can receive in the Professional Rodeo Cowboys Association (PRCA).
-The California Rodeo Salinas inducted Oscar into its hall of fame in 2013.
+1983) was an American bucking bull.
+He competed in the Professional Rodeo Cowboys Association (PRCA) circuit.
+In 1979, he was one of the inaugural inductees into the ProRodeo Hall of Fame.
+To date, only eight bulls have been inducted, which is the highest honor a bucking bull can receive in the PRCA.
+The California Rodeo Salinas inducted Oscar and owners - Bob & Nancy Cook, into its hall of fame in 2013.
 In 2018, the Bull Riding Hall of Fame inducted Oscar.
 In over 300 attempts, only eight bull riders made qualified rides of the requisite eight seconds on Oscar.
-Eight-time world champion bull rider Don Gay made the highest-scored ride on him at the time, earning 97 points, just 3 points short of a perfect score.
+Eight-time world champion bull rider Don Gay made the highest-scored ride on him at the time, earning 97 points, just three points short of a perfect score.
 Oscar's owners retired him in 1979 as a living exhibit to the ProRodeo Hall of Fame in Colorado Springs, Colorado.
 He remained at the hall until his death in 1983.